Spaghetti-Noodle-Kitty/Spaghetti-Noodle-Kitty/README.md

 ## 🤔 Who dis?
 >My name is Zoë (She/Her), I am a 19y/o developer and systemengineer based in 🇨🇭.<br />
 >I currently work in cryptography and various network-security-topics.
+(I use arch btw.)
 ><br />
 >Also, I like cats.